junior-devleague/unity-3D-racing/Day3/Lesson3.md

     - Navigate to **GameObject => UI => Canvas**.
 This should add a **canvas** to your hierarchy window.
 In the same menu, add a **UI Button** and drop and drag button so that its a child element of **Canvas**.
     - Select **button** and in inspector window you should see some cross-hairs.
 Click on the icon, then press **shift** on your keyboard and look for the icon that will center the button on the UI.
     - Under **button** their is a child element **Text**, click this and change the text so that it says **Restart Game**.

+    **KNOWN ISSUES TO CHECK IF DEBUG LOG NOT SHOWING UP IN CONSOLE**
+      - Script Names must be camelCase and match the object name completely.
+      - Make Collider Body on player object have the a tag of "player".
+      - Make sure that box collider component on finishline object is selected.
+      - Make sure mesh collider component on finishline object is deselected.
+      - Check script for sytax/spelling errors.

  6. **Stop Here** - instructors live code restart script for button.

  7. Making the Game Menu Function.
     - Navigate to **file => build settings**, drag and drop **Scene1 & restart** into window.
 Then exit settings.
     - Open back up **Scene1** and run your game.
 Now when you cross the finish line, a game button will appear and start your game over again.

+    **Note**
+      - After restarting the game, the game lighting will appear to be darker than normal.
+This is okay, its a bug with the unity editor.
+When the game is actually built, the lighting issue will not be there.

  **END**